Easy to fit and remove. It provides incredible performance and is perfect for heritage homes or high-rise buildings.

 Click on the heading below to reveal the information

-Affixing secondary glazing to your single paned windows to lock the heat inside and make your home thermally efficient.
+Affixing secondary glazing to your single-paned windows to lock the heat inside and make your home thermally efficient.
 Your installation will produce a lower U-value and could well drive down your energy costs.
+Better yet, because of this, you could see a reduction in your carbon footprint too.

 Single-paned glazing is not effective at blocking out external noise.
 Secondary glazing provides a remedy to this problem.
 If you live near an intersection, or your home faces on to a road, it’s a particularly attractive solution.

 Your secondary glazing is fully reversible.
-It can easily be removed if you want to access the inner mechanisms of your windows for cleaning purposes or ventilate your home on a particularly hot summer’s day.
+It can easily be removed if you want to access the inner mechanisms of your windows.
+This is for cleaning purposes or ventilating your home on a particularly hot summer’s day.

-If you live in a listed building, or your home is in a heritage site, you will probably want to install secondary glazing.
-High-rise flats often require secondary glazing too, because installing conventional units in buildings like these isn’t practical.
+If you live in a listed building, or your home is in a heritage or conservation site, you will probably want to install secondary glazing.
+High-rise flats often require this fitted too, because installing conventional units in buildings like these isn’t practical.

 Specific rules exist to protect listed buildings and those located within heritage sites.
 Although you can seek out like for like replacements, there’s no guarantee your application will be accepted – in which case you’ll need to start again.